CurrentCoin/information/README.md

 - A file named `index.js` which exports a React component.
 This component must accept the user adjustable parameters as props.

 See the examples for the specifics of how the `interface.json` file is structured.

+To test your template within CurrentCoin Create, clone the `currentcoin-prototype` repo and put your template in the folder `web-app/src/servicePreviews` alongside the other templates.

+Start the web-app by running

+`cd web-app`

+`npm install`

+`npm start`

+Now you can test out your template in the browser.
+Note that the deploy feature will not work because your template is not yet part of the CurrentCoin system.
+Make a pull request, and if approved, your template will be available to anyone to deploy a live version.